Supriya Lele

-Personal life
+Early life and education

-Lele grew up in Meriden, West Midlands, UK, taking yearly trips to visit family in India during the holidays.
-Both of her parents are from India's central region—her mother from Nagpur, her father from Jabalpur.
-Her parents were both medics—her mother a clinical director and her late father a consultant specialist surgeon.
+Lele was born in 1987 to Indian parents who had moved to the United Kingdom before she was born, and she grew up in Meriden, West Midlands.
+Both of her parents are from India's central region, her mother from Nagpur and her father from Jabalpur, and the family took yearly trips to India during the holidays.
+Her parents were both medics: her mother is a clinical director and her late father was a consultant specialist surgeon.
+Coming from a family of doctors, her parents once suggested she become a lawyer, but she was stronger in the arts at school.